Tomruler/beyondallbuttplug/bar_widget_docs.md

     - Duration: Hold duration (how many seconds to vibrate at this power before falling off)

 ### BAB EVENT: POWER
-- Set the power of one or more vibration motors on the connected device permanantly.
+- Set the power of one or more vibration motors on the connected device permanantly (5 minutes).
 By default sets 10%.
 - Resets after receiving another POWER command with 0%
 - NOTE: Stacks with other vibration commands
 - Params: